If I knew then what I know now…

 Next to credit cards, ATM machines offer the best exchange rates.
 There's no need to carry excessive amounts of cash because you don't want to pay so many fees.
 Withdraw whenever you'd like, get a reasonable exchange rate, and as long as you're banking with Charles Schwab (or banking with an international partner), you'll never have to pay the ATM fees!

 You should stay far away from exchange bureaus, especially the ones at the airport.
 Due to high overhead costs, these offices provide some of the worst exchange rates available, usually with added fees on top.
-Exchanging cash is not a cost efficient way to change money, so avoid doing it at all costs if you can.
+Exchanging cash is not a cost effective way to change money, so avoid doing it at all costs if you can.

 Get Rewards on Everything